kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 | 2 | Reproduce in a test environment | 2019-01-02 11:00:00 UTC | 2019-01-01 12:00:00 UTC | Test server1       | None                          | Average response time 8000ms; Website error rate 15% |
 | 3 | Test problem #1 - hypothesis #1 | 2019-01-03 12:30:00 UTC | 2019-01-01 14:00:00 UTC | Test server1       | Increase Java heap size to 1g | Average response time 4000ms; Website error rate 15% |
 | 4 | Test problem #1 - hypothesis #1 | 2019-01-04 09:00:00 UTC | 2019-01-01 17:00:00 UTC | Production server1 | Increase Java heap size to 1g | Average response time 2000ms; Website error rate 10% |

+##  Performance Tuning Tips

+1. Performance tuning is usually about focusing on a few key variables.
+We will highlight the most common tuning knobs that can often improve the speed of the average application by 200% or more relative to the default configuration.
+The first step, however, should be to use and be guided by the tools and methodologies.
+Gather data, analyze it and create hypotheses: then test your hypotheses.
+Rinse and repeat.
+As Donald Knuth says: \"Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
+We should forget about small efficiencies, say about 97% of the time \[...\].
+Yet we should not pass up our opportunities in that critical 3%.
+A good programmer will not be lulled into complacency by such reasoning, he will be wise to look carefully at the critical code; but only after that code has been identified.
+It is often a mistake to make a priori judgments about what parts of a program are really critical, since the universal experience of programmers who have been using measurement tools has been that their intuitive guesses fail.\" (Donald Knuth, Structured Programming with go to Statements, Stanford University, 1974, Association for Computing Machinery)

+2. There is a seemingly daunting number of tuning knobs.
+Unless you are trying to squeeze out every last drop of performance, we do not recommend a close study of every tuning option.

+3. In general, we advocate a bottom-up approach.
+For example, with a typical WebSphere Application Server application, start with the operating system, then Java, then WAS, then the application, etc. Ideally, investigate these at the same time.
+The main goal of a performance tuning exercise is to iteratively determine the bottleneck restricting response times and throughput.
+For example, investigate operating system CPU and memory usage, followed by Java garbage collection usage and/or thread dumps/sampling profilers, followed by WAS PMI, etc.

+4. One of the most difficult aspects of performance tuning is understanding whether or not the architecture of the system, or even the test itself, is valid and/or optimal.

+5. Meticulously describe and track the problem, each test and its results.

+6. Use basic statistics (minimums, maximums, averages, medians, and standard deviations) instead of spot observations.

+7. When benchmarking, use a repeatable test that accurately models production behavior, and avoid short term benchmarks which may not have time to warm up.

+8. Take the time to automate as much as possible: not just the testing itself, but also data gathering and analysis.
+This will help you iterate and test more hypotheses.

+9. Make sure you are using the latest version of every product because there are often performance or tooling improvements available.

+10. When researching problems, you can either analyze or isolate them.
+Analyzing means taking particular symptoms and generating hypotheses on how to change those symptoms.
+Isolating means eliminating issues singly until you\'ve discovered important facts.
+In general, we have found through experience that analysis is preferable to isolation.

+11. Review the full end-to-end architecture.
+Certain internal or external products, devices, content delivery networks, etc. may artificially limit throughput (e.g. Denial of Service protection), periodically mark services down (e.g. network load balancers, WAS plugin, etc.), or become saturated themselves (e.g. CPU on load balancers, etc.).

+### Liberty Performance Tuning Recipe

+The IBM WebSphere Application Server Performance Cookbook provides a [recipe for common tuning of Liberty and underlying components](https://publib.boulder.ibm.com/httpserv/cookbook/Recipes-WAS_Liberty_Recipes.html):

 # WebSphere Liberty